alexandriaproject-io/llm-inference/README.md

       nvidia GPUs.
 - `niftylius/llm-inference:cuda-12`
     - Will use the `cuda` flag and cuda-12.1 drivers when loading the model.
+- `niftylius/llm-inference:llama-cpp`
+    - Will use llama-cpp as the inference service instead of Huggingface transformers.
+    - `NOTE: cpu mode only if you want to run quantized version use LOAD_IN_4BIT flag on "auto" or "cuda" dockers`

 ## Docker examples